Avg Total Cost

 Permits & Fees

-Concord building permits typically cost $1,500–$4,500 depending on scope.
-Factor this into your early budget.
+Concord building permits typically cost $1,500-$4,500 depending on scope.
+Budget this before breaking ground.

 Material Costs